ArianArsenal/VHDL-Lab/README.md

 # VHDL-Lab
 A repository for VHDL codes for the Computer Architecture Course

-#How To Run VHDL Codes
+🧨How To Run VHDL Codes
 1) Install the [GHDL Compiler](https://github.com/ghdl/ghdl/releases)

 2) Add Path for GHDL in environment variables (for windows)